 Assets – liabilities = equity

 Assets are resources your company uses to generate revenue and profits.
 Liabilities are the amounts your company owes to other parties.
-Equity—also known as owner’s equity, shareholder equity, or stockholder’s equity—is the difference between assets and liabilities.
+Equity—also known as owner’s equity, shareholder equity, or stockholder’s equity—is the difference between the assets and liabilities.

 2. Income statement